#1. Professional Teeth Whitening

 Porcelain dental bridges are suitable for patients missing multiple teeth in a row.
 If you’re missing two or three teeth, you can get a dental bridge to replace them while maintaining a natural appearance and functionality.
 A dental bridge is a series of fake teeth supported by crowns on either side.
 The dentist will shave off extra enamel from the surrounding teeth to accommodate the crowns of the bridge, and the prosthetic teeth in the middle will sit in the gap.
 As such, porcelain dental bridges replace your teeth without surgeries.

 #7.
 Implant Restorations

-Dental implants are ideal for patients with missing teeth, especially those who want to restore the appearance, functionality, and feeling of natural teeth.
+Dental implant restorations are ideal for patients with missing teeth, especially those who want to restore the appearance, functionality, and feeling of natural teeth.
 A dental implant is a titanium post drilled into the jawbone underneath the empty socket of a missing tooth.
 The implant gradually merges with the surrounding bone tissues, becoming an essential component of your oral anatomy.
-Once the implant is firmly in place, the dentist attaches a crown or bridge to it, thereby replacing your missing teeth.
+Once the implant restorations are firmly in place, the dentist attaches a crown or bridge to it, thereby replacing your missing teeth.
 The replacement teeth look, feel, and function like natural teeth.

 Are veneers resilient?

 Dental veneers are extremely resilient.
 They’re uniquely designed to withstand bite force and allow you to eat whatever you want.
 However, you should avoid biting extremely hard objects, such as ice cubes or pen nibs, because they might crack.